igorskyflyer/file-formats/adbt/README.md

   - an explicit blank line can be used as well,
 - any blank line can contain a comment (either internal or exported)
   - comments are not allowed to exist on the same line with statements,
+- all strings, including paths must be enclosed within single quotes
+  - in case of a single quote inside a string, it must be escaped, see [Strings]() for more information
 - header files can be included multiple times
   - preferably, you should only have 1 header file and include it,
 - filter files can be included multiple times,